dkasy64/dkasy64/README.md

 ### Hi there 👋
 Hi!
 I'm Dawit Kasy.
 I'm a Computer Science student.
-Here are some of the projects i've worked.
+Here are some of the projects i've worked on.
+This is the link to my website: https://github.com/dkasy64/dkasy64.github.io

 <!--
 **dkasy64/dkasy64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.